ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-04-Switches.md

 A) Subminiature switches are more expensive

-B) Subminiature switches are about half the size
+B) Subminiature switches require more force to operate

 C) Subminiature switches are less reliable

-D) Subminiature switches require more force to operate
+D) Subminiature switches are about half the size

 ---

-B) Subminiature switches are about half the size
+D) Subminiature switches are about half the size

 ///